New Jersey’s SuSI solar incentive program explained

 For residential installations, the SuSI program works a lot like the Transition Incentive, just with a lower rate.
 As of March 13, 2023, each SREC-II will be worth $85.
 Previously, the rate for residential projects was $90, but the rate was lowered to put more funds towards large-scale projects to encourage more growth.

 Although the SuSI program incentive is lower than previous New Jersey solar rebates, homeowners can still save thousands of dollars over their system's lifetime, and less risk is involved since incentive rates remain the same.

 How to apply for the NJ Successor program

 In order to produce SREC-IIs, your solar panel system must be registered with the state’s Generation Attribute Tracking System (GATS).
-Once registered, you must enter your solar panel system’s monthly solar generation in GATS in order for SREC-II’s to be generated and then sold.
+Once registered, you must enter your solar panel system’s monthly solar generation in GATS for SREC-II’s to be generated and sold.

-Your solar installer will be able to help you with the application process, and can explain the best ways for you to report your solar generation and sell your SREC-II’s.
+Your solar installer can help you with the application process and explain the best ways for you to report your solar generation and sell your SREC-II’s.

 How will the New Jersey Successor Program impact the state’s solar industry?

-Previous proposals for the SuSI program have mentioned the state may be looking into establishing an energy storage incentive program, so we should be on the lookout for that as well in the near future.
+Previous proposals for the SuSI program have mentioned that the state may be looking into establishing an energy storage incentive program, so we should be on the lookout for that in the near future.

 If you’re looking to go solar in New Jersey, you should start by using our solar panel calculator.
 Our calculator will estimate how much a solar installation will cost for your specific home and how much you could earn back in solar savings.
 Plus, you can get in contact with local solar installers in your area, who can help you better understand how much extra cash you can earn with SREC-II’s.